-1. Test the galvanic integrity of your vessel every 2 weeks.
+- 1. Test the galvanic integrity of your vessel every 2 weeks.
 Raise the drive and inspect anodes/parts for signs of galvanic corrosion, stray current corrosion or loose fasteners.
-Contact your closest Regal dealer/marine professional where signs of galvanic corrosion exist.

-2. Never paint over anodes as they will become inoperative.
+Contact your closest Regal dealer/marine professional where signs of galvanic corrosion exist. - 2.
+Never paint over anodes as they will become inoperative.
 Always leave at least one inch between bottom paint and any underwater fitting such as sea cocks, swim platform stanchions and all drive and propulsion related underwater parts.
-3. Periodically remove vessel from water and clean/ pressure wash all drive, anode and hull bottom areas to remove growth.

-4. Ensure vessel is using the correct anode metal for the body of water that it is moored.
-See the engine manufacturer's manual for more information or contact an authorized dealer.

-5. Ensure that the drive is completely "in" down to provide more complete anode protection when vessel is moored.
-6. Do not attempt to use magnesium anodes in saltwater.
-They will provide over protection.
+- 3. Periodically remove vessel from water and clean/ pressure wash all drive, anode and hull bottom areas to remove growth. - 4.
+Ensure vessel is using the correct anode metal for the body of water that it is moored.
+See the engine manufacturer's manual for more information or contact an authorized dealer. - 5.
+Ensure that the drive is completely "in" down to provide more complete anode protection when vessel is moored.

-7. If marina moored, contact appropriate personnel if signs of galvanic corrosion appear on your drive system.
+- 6. Do not attempt to use magnesium anodes in saltwater.
+They will provide over protection. - 7.
+If marina moored, contact appropriate personnel if signs of galvanic corrosion appear on your drive system.
 Ask them to check for stray electrical current which may be originating from a nearby vessel's faulty DC wiring or from a marina pier, piling or dock carrying leaking marina ground wiring such as a dock side cord partially submerged.

-GALVANIC/STRAY CU JRRENT CORROSION Cause/Observed Condition Corrective Action Sacrificial anodes consumed Replace anodes when 30% consumed Sacrificial anodes not grounded to drive Remove anodes, clean con- tact surface, reinstall, check for continuity Loss of continuity between underwater parts & ground Provide good ground connections Nearby vessel with stray current Contact appropriate person- nel Remove your vessel from water Paint on drive heavily worn, exposing more metal Prime and repaint or install additional anodes Sacrificial anodes painted Remove paint or replace anodes Drive tilted/anodes out of water Leave drive down, install ad- ditional anodes below water Power trim cylinders only corroded Provide a good ground to drive, all parts must be grounded Corrosion in area of exhaust outlets Remove deposits Corrosion occurring after vessel is removed from saltwater Wash exterior and flush inte- rior with freshwater Stainless steel parts corroding Clean parts, remove foreign material, ensure continuity Underwater drive parts cor- roded, sacrificial anodes OK Oxide film on anode (fresh water only) Replace anode Poor ground.
-Scrape anode stern drive.
+GALVANIC/STRAY CURRENT CORROSION Cause/Observed Condition Corrective Action Sacrificial anodes consumed Replace anodes when 30% consumed Sacrificial anodes not grounded to drive Remove anodes, clean contact surface, reinstall, check for continuity Loss of continuity between underwater parts & ground Provide good ground connections Nearby vessel with stray current Contact appropriate person- nel Remove your vessel from water Paint on drive heavily worn, exposing more metal Prime and repaint or install additional anodes Sacrificial anodes painted Remove paint or replace anodes Drive tilted/anodes out of water Leave drive down, install additional anodes below water Power trim cylinders only corroded Provide a good ground to drive, all parts must be grounded Corrosion in area of exhaust outlets Remove deposits Corrosion occurring after vessel is removed from saltwater Wash exterior and flush inte- rior with freshwater Stainless steel parts corroding Clean parts, remove foreign material, ensure continuity Underwater drive parts corroded, sacrificial anodes OK Oxide film on anode (fresh water only) Replace anode Poor ground.
+Scrape anode zinc is a less noble metal, it will decompose before other metals.
+Check these zinc anodes periodically and have them replaced when they are 30% consumed.
+Notwithstanding, zinc is the most popular metal used to protect parts that are exposed to saltwater, freshwater or brackish water.